ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

    apt install python

-On macOS, Python is already installed if you have a working XCode toolchain or XCode Developer Tools installed, for example:
+On macOS, Python is probably already installed (if you have a working XCode toolchain or XCode Developer Tools installed).
+To install XCode Developer Tools:

 .. code-block:: bash